Robert Creamer (political consultant)

 Robert Creamer is an American political consultant, community organizer, and author.
 He is the husband of congresswoman Jan Schakowsky, the Representative for Illinois's 9th congressional district.
 His firm, Democracy Partners, works with progressive electoral and issue campaigns and has 34 partners located throughout the United States.
-In 2006, Creamer pled guilty to bank fraud and failure to pay withholding taxes and was sentenced to five months in federal prison.

 Creamer has been a progressive strategist and political organizer for over 50 years, beginning during the Civil Rights and anti Vietnam War movements of the 1960s.
 He worked as an organizer with Saul Alinsky's last major project in Chicago.
 Later he founded and then led Illinois's largest coalition of progressive organizations and unions for twenty-three years.
 Creamer became a political consultant in 1997, and served as a consultant to the Democratic National Committee during the 2008, 2012, and 2016 Presidential election campaigns.
 In 2005, Creamer was one of the architects and organizers of the successful campaign to defeat the privatization of Social Security.
 He has also been a consultant to the campaigns to end the war in Iraq, increase the minimum wage, and pass progressive budget priorities, pass and defend the Affordable Care Act, oppose right wing judicial nominees, and pass comprehensive immigration reform.